The Oral-B kids electric toothbrush is a perfectly satisfactory product.

 The gloss white plastic is visible in the lower third of the brush handle and at the neck of the brush, where the brush head attaches.

-This white plastic on the lower third of the handle can be covered with 1 of 4 stickers that come included with select variants.
+It is this lower part of the handle which can be covered with 1 of 4 stickers that come included with select variants.
 Wrapping around the handle it continues the theme found on the box and the brush head.

 1 brush head is provided in the box and should last 3 months on average.

 It is beneficial to replace the head sooner if the bristles are frayed or show signs of wear.